dogwaffles/blackjackProject/README.md

 > -I am planning to do cleanup, commenting, and refactoring today: I've realized that transforming
 class Card in main.py is unneccessary, it can & should be done in class Card.
 > -"No functions in main" -Okay
+> -Looking good.
+I reorganized down to 3 class files. main is free of functions, yet functional.
+Junk code is removed.
+Comments are up-to-date.
+Final push shouldn't be too much of a hassle (jinx)...

 # Project Overview: